shadowbq/matrix.dot.files/docs/README.secrets.md

 ## The Good IDEA

-Store secrets as ENVs on a file (`.bash_secrets`) that can be sourced from Bash, but don;t write the file to the harddrive.
-Instead write it encrypted as (` ~/.bash_encrypted`) and decrypt in memory and source it as needed.
+Store secrets as ENVs on a file (`.bash_secrets`) that can be sourced from Bash, but don't write the file to the harddrive.
+Instead write it RSA 2048 encrypted then Base64 as (` ~/.bash_encrypted`) and decrypt in memory and source it as needed.

-It is implemented as an alias `secrets-load` which evals bash function `_secrets-decrypt` on the `~/.bash_encrypted` file using gpg keys that are pin secured.
+It is implemented as an alias `secrets_load` which evals bash function `_secrets_decrypt` on the `~/.bash_encrypted` file using gpg keys that are pin secured.

 ## Usage

 ```
 $> env |grep -i SECRET_TOKEN
-$> secrets-load
+$> secrets_load
 Please enter the passphrase to unlock the OpenPGP secret key:
 "scott macgregor <shadowbq@gmail.com>"
 2048-bit RSA key, ID 0123456789ABCDEF,